microsoft/autogen/website/docs/Getting-Started.md

 1. For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
 It supports both classifcal machine learning models and deep neural networks.

 2. It is easy to customize or extend.
-Users can choose their desired customizability: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).
+Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).
+Users can customize only when and what they need to, and leave the rest to the library.

 3. It supports fast and economical automatic tuning, capable of handling large search space with heterogeneous evaluation cost and complex constraints/guidance/early stopping.
 FLAML is powered by a new, [cost-effective hyperparameter optimization](Use-Cases/Tune-User-Defined-Function#hyperparameter-optimization-algorithm)